Table of Contents

 If your company’s security policy requires it, you can also force a periodic password change to your SMSAPI account.
 After activating this function, the system will inform you every 30 days about it.
 You can set the reminder in the Security tab in Account Settings.

-If you noticed suspicious login attempts, remember you can log out of all the devices with one click in the Customer Portal.
+If you notice suspicious login attempts, remember you can log out of all the devices with one click in the Customer Portal.

 Additionally, to protect against unauthorized access to the account, the system sends an email about the attempted sign-in from a new device.
 In case of suspicious account activity, we suggest changing the password.
-If you have any questions, please contact us!
+If you have any questions, please get in touch with us!